jakobkarlstrand/AftonbladetCodeTest/README.md

 ## How to play

+### Locally
 Download this repo, and open `index.html`
 The game is only tested on Google Chrome and Opera, but should work for other browsers too.

+### Online

+You can also play the game here: https://jakobkarlstrand.github.io/AftonbladetCodeTest/